simonava5/Final-Project-for-Programming-and-Scripting/README.md

 We can clearly see by Diagram 1 that petal length and width are the smallest from 0-50 and increase in size again from 50-100 and again from 100-150.
 As we already know from our data that rows 0-50 represent Iris Setosa, 50-100 - Iris Versicolor and 100-150 Iris Virginica, so it is undeniable that Iris Setosa have the smallest petals and Iris Virginica have the largest.

 Diagram 2. provides us with a clear visualization of each species variables.
 The biggest difference can be seen between Iris Setosa and Iris Virginica, and Iris Versicolor falls somewhere in the middle.

+There are a lot of ways to reach goals: you can get a basic description of the data, visualize it, identify patterns in it, identify challenges of using the data, etc.

+relationships between features will become more clear.